devkajalsharma/To-do-App/README.md

 # To-do-App
 I made todo app using HTML CSS AND JAVASCRIPT.
-Here you can add,check and delete you task accordingly. your data will remain as it is evenafter you reload the website.
+Here you can add,check and delete you task accordingly. your data will remain as it is evenafter you reload the webpage.
 Thanks for reading....